kennethwang14/kennethwang14.github.io/_posts/portfolio/2015-08-16-getsatellite.md

 shortDescription: "I worked together with Satellite Country, one of the biggest DISH retailers in the United States, to redesign their previous website."

-technologies: "HTML5/CSS3, WordPress, Custom WordPress Theme & Plugin Development, PHP, Javascript, jQuery"
+technologies: "HTML5/CSS3, WordPress, Custom WordPress Theme & Plugin Development, PHP, JavaScript, jQuery"

 ---